a) SQL Builder: Update, Insert and Delete

 Exec()

-The DeleteFrom method creates and returns a Deleter that can be used to build a DELETE query:
+The DeleteFrom method creates and returns a Deleter that you can use to build a DELETE query:

 q := sess.SQL().